open-condo-software/mobile_cordova_ios_demoapplication/readme.md

 This is a Condo Miniapps playground for iOS, it is still under development, but already allows you to feel the real process of interaction with the application.

-You can find the cordova app itself in the MainCordovaApplication folder, where in the www folder there is an example of interaction with the native api and you can develop something of your own.
+You can find the Cordova app itself in the MainCordovaApplication folder, where in the www folder there is an example of interaction with the native api and you can develop something of your own.

 ___

 # Important!
 Known issues.

-1. only version 10 of Cordova is currently supported
-2. some inputs may not work until you call the corresponding setInputsEnabled(true) method.
-Don't forget to disable this back when the user leaves the screen where the inputs that required it are located.
+1. Some inputs may not work until you call the corresponding setInputsEnabled(true) method.
+Don't forget to disable this when the user leaves the screen where the required inputs are located.

 ___

 # Content.

 1. [Getting started](#getting_started)
 2. [Common methods.](#common_methods)
 3. [Important differences.](#important_differences)